Department of Agriculture and Water Resources, April 2017

 - unable to sell or borrow against an asset.

-If you believe that you could be eligible for asset hardship provisions please call the Farmer Assistance Hotline on 312 316, to start your claim for consideration under hardship provisions.
+If an applicant believes that they could be eligible for asset hardship provisions, they are encouraged to call the Farmer Assistance Hotline on 132 316, to start their claim for consideration under hardship provisions.

 Mutual obligation requirements